annrinto2002/Python-Basic-Programs/Inheritance/README.md

 Create a parent class called Vehicle with the attributes brand and model.

-Implement a child class for each type of vehicle: Car, Bike, and Truck.
-Each child class should inherit from Vehicle but should not have any additional attributes or methods (use pass).
+    • Implement a child class for each type of vehicle: Car, Bike, and Truck.

+    •Each child class should inherit from Vehicle** and should have extra attributes and methods"       related to their type.

 Requirements:

-The parent class Vehicle should have:
+  1.Parent class: Vehicle

-An __init__ method to initialize brand and model.
+    •An_ init method to initialize brand and model.

-A display_info() method to print the brand and model.
+    •A ShowDetails method to print the brand and model.

-The child classes (Car, Bike, Truck) should inherit from Vehicle.
+  2.Child classes (Car, Bike, Truck)

+    •Car: Should have extra attributes num doors and fuel type and a method CarDetailsO to print them.

+    •Bike: Should have an extra attribute engine capacity and a method BikeDetails to print it.

+    •Truck: Should have an extra attribute load capacity, and a method TruckDetails) to print it,

-Create an object for each child class and display the details using the display_info() method.
+3.Create an object for each child class and display all the details using their respective methods.